aakashhuilgol/APS-Materials/README.md

 # APS-Materials
 Refer to materials.
-These contain the basi code snippets which you can use whenever required.
+These contain the basic code snippets which you can use whenever required.